What is a rotator cuff tear?

 What are the treatments for a rotator cuff tear?

 Try using the R.I.C.E treatment as soon as you notice having rotator cuff tear or pain: rest, ice, compression and elevation.
 These steps should relieve pain and reduce swelling.
 Once the swelling has subsided and you experience less rotator cuff pain, you can do certain exercises at home to increase the range of motion and help your muscles heal.
 However to avoid future injuries or your current rotator cuff pain from worsening into a full blown case of “frozen shoulder” it is recommended you see a sports medicine doctor.
-Call Spinal Rehab & Sports Medicine to make an appointment with Dr. Bob right away to get the consultation of a trained physician in sports medicine on the extent and treatment of your rotator cuff tear.
+Call Spinal Rehab and Sports Medicine clinic to make an appointment with Dr. Bob right away to get the consultation of a trained physician in sports medicine on the extent and treatment of your rotator cuff tear.